 15. University of Texas at San Antonio in San Antonio, TX

 The Confucius Institute at the University of Texas at San Antonio is working to open Confucius Classrooms and Chinese college courses at Northwest Vista College, Palo Alto College and San Antonio College.

-The University of Texas at San Antonio is a state research university with almost 31,000 students.
+The University of Texas at San Antonio is a state research university with just over 32,000 students.
 It’s the largest university in the San Antonio metropolitan region.
 UTSA has three campuses and 160 academic degree programs.
 Businessweek named UTSA the “No. 1 Hispanic Serving Institution in the nation and one of the top five programs in Texas.”

 The Confucius Institute at UTSA focuses on establishing Confucius Classrooms in all of the community colleges and in grade schools in San Antonio area.
 In addition to Chinese language programs instructed by Chinese language professors, the center offers college-credit cultural classes.
 It also has year-round programs for pre-school through high school students.
 UTSA’s partner college is the University of International Business and Economics, located in the Chaoyang District of Beijing.